 Tip: Try implementing the sleep science silent return.
 This involves calmly asking your child to return to bed.
 Keep your voice neutral and the same each time.
 If you have to walk them there, take them there and remind them how you are just around the corner.
 Do this again and again until your little one learns to stay in their own bed.
 It does take little ones 3-14 days to form a habit!

 Please remember that so many of us struggle with sleep, including a lot of adults!

-The Sleep Science Guru's are based in Australia, offering free 15-minute phone consultations to help get you started!
+They offer free 15-minute phone consultations to help get you started!
 Click here to get in touch with Sleep Science Guru.